2022 Women's U19 finals: fixtures and results

 Matilda Vinberg got both goals and goalkeeper Serina Idrissu Backmark saved a second-half penalty as Sweden opened Group B with an impressive 2-0 defeat of Germany.
 Agnes Beever-Jones matched Vinberg with a pair as England overcame Norway 4-1 in Karviná.

-The final round of matches are played on Sunday, with the top two teams in each group progressing to the semi-finals three days later – and the final scheduled for 9 July in Ostrava.
+The top two teams in each group progress to the semi-finals on Wednesday with the final scheduled for 9 July in Ostrava.
 The tournament returns after the 2020 and 2021 editions were cancelled due to the COVID-19 pandemic.

 Results & fixtures